Linear-Nonlinear Fusion Neural Operator for Partial Differential Equations: Methodology

-\textbf{Remark.} In practice, performance reflects both structured feature extraction (e.g., convolutional encoders/decoders on grids) and the lightweight multiplicative fusion in~\eqref{eq:multiplicative_core}.
-As shown in Appendix~\ref{app:ablation}, strong accuracy can be achieved even with simplified operator cores, highlighting the role of the encoder--decoder pipeline as an additional inductive bias.

 \textbf{Intuition.} The proposed fusion strategy is conceptually grounded in both numerical analysis and deep learning.
 Physically, the explicit decoupling of the operator into linear and nonlinear branches mirrors operator decomposition strategies inspired by numerical practices and empirical insights (see, e.g., \cite{lu2008recent} for Poisson--Boltzmann and \cite{zhang2020model} for Poisson--Nernst--Planck, where solutions are often globally close to their linear counterparts).
 Structurally, in contrast to additive compositions such as residual connections in ResNets \cite{He2016ResNet} which learn corrections via summation, our multiplicative fusion allows the nonlinear branch to spatially gate or scale this dominant linear baseline in an input-adaptive manner.
 This parallels feature-wise modulation mechanisms (e.g., FiLM \cite{perez2018film}) but is explicitly formulated to capture the coupled linear--nonlinear nature of PDE operators.
+From an optimization perspective, this factorized structure can provide a favorable inductive bias by allowing the linear branch to capture a dominant baseline response, while the nonlinear branch focuses on input-dependent modulation, which may simplify the learning of complex operator mappings in practice.

 Optionally, a lightweight decoder $\mathcal{D}_\theta$ refines local consistency on regular grids: